giros-dit/containerlab-telemetry-testbed/README.md

 ## Known limitations about YANG-Push

 - `YANG-Push` on-change notifications do not work with all datastores.
-There is a proposed-standard method to know which YANG modules support this kind of notifications (see RFC 9196 linked below), but it is not implemented, at least in the 17.03.04a and 17.03.06 versions of CISCO's IOS XE network operating system.
+There is a proposed-standard method to know which YANG modules support this kind of notifications (see RFC 9196 [linked below](#related-and-interesting-rfcs)), but it is not implemented, at least in the `17.03.04a` and `17.03.06` versions of `CISCO's IOS XE` network operating system.
 YANG modules `ietf-interfaces`, `openconfig-interfaces` and `cisco-ios-xe-interfaces-oper` do not allow this type of notifications, not even for `oper/admin-status` nodes.
 Periodic notifications work without issues.
-According to RFC 8641, page 17, chapter 3.10 (also linked below), "_a publisher supporting on-change notifications may not be able to push on-change updates for some object types_", and some reasons for this are given.
+According to RFC 8641, page 17, chapter 3.10 (also [linked below](#related-and-interesting-rfcs)), "_a publisher supporting on-change notifications may not be able to push on-change updates for some object types_", and some reasons for this are given.
 While there is an additional method to, apparently, know which modules support on-change notifications (`show platform software ndbman {R0|RP} models` command in IOS CLI) (see [this link](https://www.cisco.com/c/en/us/td/docs/ios-xml/ios/prog/configuration/1612/b_1612_programmability_cg/model_driven_telemetry.html#id_90796)), it does not seem to match the experimented results.
+In addition, the YANG modules `ietf-event-notifications` and `ietf-yang-push`, which include the specifications for supporting _NETCONF Event Notifications_ (see RFC 5277 [linked below](#related-and-interesting-rfcs)) and `YANG Push` subscriptions, indicate that they have the YANG modules `cisco-xe-ietf-event-notifications-deviation` and `cisco-xe-ietf-yang-push-notifications` as deviations.

 ## ContainerLab documentation